 - All offshore activities: working hours will be 24 hours, 7 days a week; - Working hours for the export cable installation trenching operations (located landward of the beach) are expected to be during the daytime (08.00-18.00) and on Saturdays (08.00-12.00).
+However, for a period of up to 8 days 24 hour works are proposed to take place during the cables shore landing.

-If working hours outside of those listed above are required, mitigation will be discussed with the Local Authority (Aberdeenshire Council) and any works outside of the pre-approved hours will not be undertaken prior to the appropriate permissions being granted.
+Mitigation is currently being discussed with the Local Authority (Aberdeenshire Council) and any works outside of the pre-approved hours will not be undertaken prior to the appropriate permissions being granted.
 The process for updates and amendments to this CMS, outlined in Section 3, will be followed where appropriate.

-Furthermore, should 24 hour operations be required for the cable installation works, AOWFL will contact Aberdeen City Council Environmental Health Service 21 days prior to the proposed out of hours work being undertaken to discuss the nature of works, potential mitigation and community liaison.
+Furthermore, AOWFL has notified Aberdeen City Council Environmental Health Service more than 21 days prior to the proposed out of hours work being undertaken to discuss the nature of works, potential mitigation and community liaison.